-Since she was 17, Myla Leguro has been engaged in peacebuilding in her native Mindanao, the Philippines, where the roots of conflict between rival indigenous, Muslim, and Christian groups extend back over 100 years.
+Since she was 17, Leguro has been engaged in peacebuilding in her native Mindanao, Philippines, where the roots of conflict among rival indigenous, Muslim, and Christian groups extend more than 100 years.

-"I was born here, I studied here, this is home," says Myla.
+"I was born here, I studied here, this is home," says Leguro.
 "My work as a peacebuilder began with an awareness that I needed to participate fully in changing the situation."

-"My time at the Kroc Institute was a chance to step back, reflect on my work, and learn how to make my practice more effective," Myla says.
+As a master’s student, Leguro was invited to take part in an apprenticeship program, which provided her the opportunity to be mentored by Lederach for two years, supplementing her formal classroom learning.
+"My time at the Kroc Institute was a chance to step back, reflect on my work, and learn how to make my practice more effective," she says.
 "Having been exposed to the rigors of research, I can help communities develop indicators to measure their peacebuilding efforts."